 Murrindindi Shire Council in partnership with the Upper Goulburn Landcare Network has published a booklet which displays a range of native flora understory species that are found commonly in Murrindindi Shire, particularly on our roadsides.

-To obtain a copy please contact Council's Environmental Unit on 5772 0333.
+Click here(PDF, 14MB) to download a copy, or contact Council's Environmental Unit to obtain a printed copy on 5772 0333.

 How can you help?

 You can help enhance habitat for wildlife by planting indigenous vegetation and managing weeds in your garden and/or property.
 You can also join an environmental group to support projects that improve your local environment.
 For more information see the Sustainability - in the community webpage.

 Local residents play an important role in providing us with information on flora and fauna sighting records around the Shire.
 The Department of Environment and Primary Industries Biodiversity Atlas database does not always give us the full picture and while extensive surveying has been done, it gets outdated quickly.